zenml-io/zenml/docs/book/how-to/customize-docker-builds/use-a-prebuilt-image.md

 ## Where you can use this feature

-- When you are running in an environment that either doesn't have docker installed or doesn't have enough memory to pull your base image and build a new image on top of it (think Codespaces or other CI/CD environments).
+- When you are running in an environment that either doesn't have Docker installed or doesn't have enough memory to pull your base image and build a new image on top of it (think Codespaces or other CI/CD environments).
 - When ZenML has already built an image for your code in a previous pipeline run and you want to reuse it in a new run.
 This saves you build times at the cost of not being able to leverage any updates you made to your code (or your dependencies) since then.

 ## How do you use this feature